Welcome to the Reception Squirrel Class Page

 Please let the class staff know if you find a particularly good engaging website and we can share it with your fellow parents.

-WELL DONE TO THE FIRST 12 PARENTS
+WELL DONE TO THE PARENTS FOR SHARING THE LEARNING JOURNEY

 TO SEND IN A MAGICAL MOMENT.
 SEEING ACHIEVEMENTS LIKE ENJOYING COMPLETING PUZZLES, CLIMBING AND VISITING PLACES OF HISTORY LIKE CASTLES AND MUSEUMS, VISITING THE BEECH TO LOOK FOR PEBBLES, THE ZOO, A GO APE ADVENTURE, LEARNING TO RIDE A BIKE, ROCK HUNTING IN THE WOODS AND GETTING A DUCKLINGS A SWIMMING CERTIFICATE AND EVEN SWIMMING IN THE SEA ON THEIR OWN NOT TO MENTION GOING TO HAMLEY'S TOY SHOP!